 At the Corn and Barley Corral

-9:45 pm dance the night away after the final Rodeo event.
-Thursday: Nuthin’ but Trouble, Friday: Damn Straight, Saturday: Derek Peters Band, Sunday 8:00 PM: DJ Cory Christison
+9:45 pm Dance the night away after the final Rodeo event.
+Thursday: Nothin’ but Trouble, Friday: TBA, Saturday: TBA, Sunday 8:00 PM: TBA

 Gazebo Stage

 Sit back, relax and enjoy the music!
-The Gazebo stage is located in the Village with performances throughout all 4 days and scheduled Old Tyme Dance Friday evening at 7:00 with Northern Reflections.
-Note Thursday: Musical Ride at the arena.
+The Gazebo stage is located in the Village with performances throughout all 4 days and scheduled Evening Concert Series starting at 7:30 pm.
+Thursday: TBA, Friday: TBA and Saturday: TBA.

 Watch the majestic Clydesdales in the main arena, daily, as they compete in halter and hitch classes.
 A crowd favourite is always the Six Horse Hitch, where six horses work as a team to pull the beautiful wagons.
 Be sure to find a seat in the grandstand to watch this class.
 Don’t leave without taking a walk through the barns to get an up close look at these Gentle Giants.